kckenneth/softlayer/application.md

 # salt-cloud -p sl_ubuntu_small mytestvs1
 ```

-This is the output if your minionn privision is successful.
+This is the output if your minion privision is successful.
 ```
 mytestvs1:
     ----------